 The Couch’s Spadefoot Toad differs from the other spadefoot toads in the state due to its sickle shaped spade while the others are more rounded.

 The Plains Spadefoot Toad has a bony boss between its eyes that can help identify it.

 Scientific Name: Spea intermontana

 The Great Basin Spadefoot Toad has a glandular boss between its eyes compared to the Plains Spadefoot Toad.

 The Mexican Spadefoot Toad has no boss between its eyes.

 Rio Grande Leopard Frog was probably introduced to the state in the 70s or 60s.
-The frogs could cause problems with native species.
+The frogs could cause problems with native species by competing for food.